 I am also fascinated by the true stories of the old-time adventurers and explorers: the aforementioned Lewis & Clark, Ernest Shackleton.
 Masterful navigation skills almost always plays a role in those tales.
 Learning more about the subject can only increase my enjoyment of those stories.

 Kickin’ It Old School

-Knowing that 21st-century technology could potentially be out of the question, its time to dust off my inner girl scout and really, truly, learn how to use a map and compass.
+Knowing that 21st-century technology could potentially be out of the question, it’s time to dust off my inner girl scout and really, truly, learn how to use a map and compass.

 I found a basic map and compass skills class at the local REI.
 I have taken several REI classes- and traveled several times with REI Adventures.
-I’ve been 100% happy with every experience, so they seem like a good place to start (honest, I am not being paid by REI to say this… but REI… if your listening… I’d be open to it).
+I’ve been 100% happy with every experience, so they seem like a good place to start (honest, I am not being paid by REI to say this… but REI… if you’re listening… I’d be open to it).

 There were two options for the course: the practical class at Mt.
-Tamalpais in Marin County on a Saturday morning or the community room of the local store.
+Tamalpais in Marin County on a Saturday morning, or the community room of the local store.
 I know the practical application in the field would have been great, but since I have an aversion to crowds and chaotic parking lots, Mt.
 Tam on a Saturday is something I should likely avoid.
 I wasn’t sure how much about map reading you can learn in a community room, but that fit better into my schedule and ultimately I thought it was more important just to take the course.

 The Compass Class